qassasahmed/parallel/lab_5/README.md

 # Parallel Computing Lab 5 Notes - Autumn 2024-25

-This document consolidates the concepts and examples from Lab 5 and previous labs in the Parallel Computing course.
+This document contains the concepts and examples from the four previous labs.

 ## Review of Previous Labs